14 Tips to Improve Your GPA

 - Take notes.
 This helps your brain sort out what is important and makes the information easier to retrieve.
 Go over your notes each day while the lecture is still fresh in your mind.

-- Sit near the front.
+- If learning online, turn on your camera.
+Otherwise, sit near the front.
 According to a University of Colorado study, students who sit in the front of the class are more engaged and successful.
 Some teachers even call the front and middle of the class the “zone of participation”.
-If you have trouble staying focused and engaged, sitting in the front might make it easier.
+If you have trouble staying focused and engaged, sitting in the front -- or remaining on camera -- might make it easier.

 - Speak up.
 Ask questions and join discussions.
 You'll retain content much better than if you stay quiet.

 - Keep up.
 Don't fall behind on assignments.
 Ask for help if you do.